If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘This should be good.’
 Harry grinned.
 ‘He’s still quite shy around people he doesn’t know well.
 It’s a bit strange actually, he’s worse with them than he is with complete strangers.’

 ‘So…’ Nev pulled a piece of parchment from his pocket and scanned it.
-‘L-like Hermione said, welcome to the first meeting and the p-place where we’ll be practicing for all the future sessions–’
+‘L-like Hermione said, welcome to the first meeting and the p-place where we’ll be practising for all the future sessions–’

 ‘What are we doing?’
 Smith demanded.

 ‘W-we’ll be testing the Shield Charm and the Disarming Charm.’
-Neville’s eyes glinted.
+Nev’s eyes glinted.
 ‘Split into pairs, one can shield and the other can try and disarm.
 Does anyone want to demonstrate?’

 Harry stepped forward.
 ‘I will.
 With Smith.’